rubinxin/vega_NAGO/docs/en/algorithms/nago.md

             range: [0.1, 1.0]
 ```

-Note despite we are using the NAS pipeline, we define the search space following HPO pipeline format as we use BOHB to perform the search.
+Note despite we are using the NAS pipeline, we define the search space following HPO pipeline format as we use BOHB, which is a HPO method, to perform the search.
-The exact code for the architecture generator (return a trainable PyTorch network model given a generator hyperparameter value) is `example/nago/nago.py`.
+The function class for defining the search space of NAGO (i.e. given the generator hyperparameters, we draw a sample architecture from the defined generator and convert it into a trainable PyTorch network model) is `nago.py` under `./zeus/networks/pytorch/customs/nago.py`.

 ### 4.2 Search Strategy

 Our NAGO search space is amenable to any Bayesian optimisation search strategies.
-In this code package, we use BOHB to perform the optimisation and the configuration of BOHB needs to be specified in `nago.yaml`.
-The example below defines a BOHB run with `eta=2` and `t=50` search iterations.
+In this code package, we use BOHB to perform the optimisation and the configuration of BOHB needs to be specified in `nago.yml`.
+The example below defines a BOHB run with `eta=2` and `t=50` search iterations; each iteration evaluate 7 configurations.
 The minimum and maxmimum training epochs used for evaluating a recommended configuration is 30 and 120 respectively.

 ```yaml
 search_algorithm: